 Keggie Carew’s Beastly

-I was most affected by this statement about Dr Jane Goodall, obviously meaning no disrespect to her.
-But I guess this sums up how far the modern scientific method has driven a wedge between science and our own identity as animals.
+I was most affected by this statement about Dr Jane Goodall.
+I guess this sums up how far the modern scientific method has driven a wedge between science and our own identity as animals.
 There may be no-one on Earth more capable of empathising with the beasts.
-Yet to retain credibility for her science meant Goodall abandoning any notion of what an animal might feel like until it could be proved.
+Yet Goodall was asked to abandon notions of that an animal might feel like a human.

 Keggie Carew’s Beastly